farukbulbul/stock_price_indicator/capstone_project_report.md

 - _Has the final model been tested with various inputs to evaluate whether the model generalizes well to unseen data?_
 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_
 The final model as optimized in a manual grid search is SVR with parameters gamma=0.8, C=200, degree=3 since it gives the best results overall.
+In the refinement section first two images of summary including all the methodologies both for R2 and RMSE scores the best option was the SVR method.
+For checking the robustness of the solution when we apply gaussian noise to Open, High, Close columns of the test data we get the following tables.
+When we apply gaussian noise we see that gathered information is still enough to predict better than most of the 0.75 R2 most of the time.

 ### Justification